 The fastest way to kill a succulent is with too much TLC – and too much water.
 Unlike typical houseplants, they stash water in their leaves or roots, which act like a reservoir to slake the plant's thirst.
 To avoid overwatering, water only enough to keep leaves from withering.

 Clues that a plant needs watering include shrinking or puckering leaves or normally shiny leaves that appear dull.
 If you suspect it's time to water, shove a finger into soil two knuckles deep to make sure it's dry.

 When you water, apply enough so it runs out drainage holes.
 Empty the drainage saucer so plants don't sit in water overnight.
 About 95% of houseplants need soil to dry out almost completely before watering.

-You can combine several succulents in the same container to create a dish garden.
+You can combine several in the same container to create a dish garden.
 The secret to success lies in plant selection.
 Be sure you're mixing and matching plants with similar growth rates and care requirements.